Curragh Chase

 Human History

-The history of Curragh Chase is inseparable from the Hunt/de Vere family, who held the estate for exactly 300 years from 1657 to 1957.
-Vere Hunt, an officer in Oliver Cromwell's army and descendant of the Earl of Oxford, received the 380-acre property as part of the Cromwellian plantation, displacing the previous owner John Fitzgerald.
-The family traced their lineage to Aubrey de Vere I, a tenant-in-chief of William the Conqueror in 1086.
-When the 2nd Baronet changed his surname to de Vere by royal licence in 1833, he also changed the property's name from Curragh to Curraghchase.
-The estate became home to the renowned poet and critic Aubrey Thomas de Vere, and Alfred Lord Tennyson visited as a guest, writing the poem 'Lady Clara Vere de Vere' to honor his friendship with the family.
+The history of Curragh Chase is inseparable from the Hunt/de Vere family, who held the estate for 300 years from 1657 to 1957.
+[1] Vere Hunt, an officer in Oliver Cromwell's army and descendant of the Earl of Oxford, received the 380-acre property as part of the Cromwellian plantation.
+When the 2nd Baronet changed his surname to de Vere by royal licence in 1833, he also renamed the property from Curragh to Curraghchase.
+The estate was the birthplace of the renowned Irish poet Aubrey Thomas de Vere, third son of the 2nd Baronet.
+[2] Alfred, Lord Tennyson visited as a guest and wrote the poem 'Lady Clara Vere de Vere,' published in 1842, during his stay at the estate.
+[3] Curragh House was accidentally destroyed by fire in December 1941, leaving the roofless ruins that remain today.

 Park History